Nedak23/malleableExtension/README.md

 # MalleableWeb

-A Chrome extension that lets you customize any website using natural language commands, powered by Claude AI.
+A Chrome extension that lets you customize any website using natural language commands.

 ## Features